WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 `composer require symfony/mercure`

-Then in order to push an update to the Mercure Hub you can use the packagein the following way:
+To push an update to the Mercure Hub you can use the package in the following way:
 {{< file "Pusher.php" php >}}
 <?php
 require_once("vendor/autoload.php");